Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 Strategic Positioning

-The Hartford Financial Services Group, Inc. concentrates on diversified insurance and financial products, including commercial and personal lines, group benefits, and investment management.
-Its geographic exposure is primarily the US, with notable operations in the UK and Japan, reflecting moderate international diversification.
+The Hartford Financial Services Group, Inc. operates a diversified insurance and financial services portfolio across commercial and personal lines.
+Its geographic exposure spans the US, UK, and international markets, with significant revenue concentration in the United States and notable presence in Japan.

 Revenue by Segment

-This pie chart illustrates The Hartford Financial Services Group’s revenue distribution by product segment for the fiscal year 2013, highlighting key insurance and financial product lines.
+This pie chart displays The Hartford Financial Services Group’s revenue distribution across key insurance segments for fiscal year 2013, highlighting the relative scale of each business line.

 revenue by segment